ppone/docs/guides/subscription-billing.md

 A subscription bills a customer for a fixed amount on regular intervals, according to the plan the customer is subscribed to.
 Subscription pricing is flexible on Invoiced with quantities, addons, discounts, and taxes supported.
 We also support customizable billing intervals and fixed-duration subscriptions.

-### Collection Mode

-Collection modes are a major concept within Invoiced.
-We support two collection modes: **Automatic** and **Manual**.
-The collection mode is set per customer meaning that any invoices that you issue against that account will inherit the customer's collection mode.

-#### Automatic Collection Mode

-With automatic collection mode we are going to charge your customer's payment source for any invoice issued against their account, including subscription invoices.
-We currently support credit cards and bank accounts as payment sources.

-*Note: You must have [online payments](/docs/guides/payments) enabled to use automatic collections.*

-#### Manual Collection Mode

-Manual collection mode on the other hand lets you invoice customers normally.
-When enabled each invoice gets paid using any of the payment methods you accept.
-In the case of subscription invoices we are going to send an invoice to your customer each billing cycle.
-Again, this can be paid with any of the payment methods you accept.

-With manual collection mode you can also set the default payment terms for invoices.
-Payment terms succinctly tell the customer when an invoice is due.
-For example, NET 7 means that payment is due within 7 days of the invoice whereas NET 30 means payment is due in 30 days.
-You can read more about the different kinds of payment terms in this [blog post](https://invoiced.com/blog/how-to-get-paid-faster-on-your-invoice-part-i).

 ### Plans

 A plan describes how much and how frequently you want to bill your customer.
 An example plan might be one for website hosting that is $100 per month.
 Plans are reusable templates for building subscriptions.
 You can setup and manage your plans in **Settings** > **Plans**.